 1. Task Complexity

-- SLMs are ideal for narrow, domain-specific tasks like text classification, sentiment analysis, and simple chatbots.
+- SLMs are ideal for narrow, domain-specific tasks, such as text classification, sentiment analysis, and simple chatbots.
 If your needs revolve around quick, targeted tasks, SLMs offer a more efficient solution.

-- LLMs are suited for broader, more complex applications like machine translation, deep question-answering, and creative content generation.
+- LLMs are well-suited for broader, more complex applications, such as machine translation, deep question-answering, and creative content generation.
 If your project requires a deep contextual understanding across multiple domains, LLMs are the better option.

 2. Resource Availability